EsProgram/InkPainter/README.md

   </a>
 </p>
 <p align="center">
- UnityTexturePaint how to use(Click image).
+ InkPainter how to use(Click image).
 </p>